-The future is bright for many foreign medical device products in the China marketplace.
+The future is bright for many foreign medical device products in China.
 Such optimism is based on the following factors–(a) a growing economy, (b) a rising middle class with growing per capita incomes and (c) an increased awareness of the benefits of better healthcare.
 Over the last three years, the number of medical device companies exporting their products or setting up their operations in China has greatly increased.
 This report will discuss some of the business strategies available to medical device companies in China.
 Finally, China’s entry into the WTO will also help foreign medical device companies to penetrate the marketplace.

 During 1978-1998, real GDP grew on average by about 9% per year, contributing to a near quadrupling of per capita income over the same period.
 The number of people below the poverty line was reduced from more than 200 million in 1981 to about 70 million in 1995.
 The rise in the income levels of both rural and urban employees have considerably improved the standard of living in China, and, at the same time, have brought about a rise in personal saving.
 The amount of savings of urban and rural residents has increased from 21.06 billion RMB ($2.63 billion) in 1978 to 1,520.35 billion RMB ($183 billion) in 1993, 71.4 times the 1978 figure